Home

 Postcode: NE65 7PX

 Turn off A697 Morpeth-Wooler road onto B6344.
-Rear entrance to grounds for generator and wheel is on R after around 5 miles; for house continue on and turn R onto B6341; entrance 1 m.
+Rear entrance to grounds for generator house and wheel is on R after around 5 miles; for house continue on and turn R onto B6341; entrance 1 m.

 Cragside was the revolutionary home of Lord Armstrong, the Victorian inventor.
 His house was the first to be lit by hydro-electricity, generated from a power house in which the original 1886 turbine plant can be viewed.
 There is also a small overshot waterwheel moved from elsewhere on the estate.
 The water falls 340 ft from artificial lakes he created.
 In the house is a passenger lift which was driven by an hydraulic ram.

-Opening times
+Opening times 2017

-Grounds, power house and restaurant: March to October, Tuesday to Sunday plus bank holiday Mondays, 10.00-19.00.
+Grounds, power house and restaurant: mid-February to October, Tuesday to Sunday plus bank holiday Mondays, 10.00-18.00.
 November to mid-December, Friday to Sunday, 11.00-16.00.

-National Mills Weekend opening times
+National Mills Weekend opening times 2017

-Saturday & Sunday, grounds 10.30-17.30; house from 13.00.
+Saturday & Sunday, grounds 10.00-18.00; house from 11.00 - 17.00.

 Contact